 While appraisers are independent real estate experts, they may inadvertently undervalue a property.
 Most incorrect appraisals boil down to simple, glaring mistakes.
 If you believe your property was incorrectly undervalued, here are some of the things you can do to appeal the valuation:

-•Request a copy of the report: The first thing you need to do is request a copy of the appraisal report.
-As a seller, you won’t automatically have the appraisal report sent to you—in fact, you may have to request a copy of the report from the buyer or their agent.
+The first thing you need to do is request a copy of the appraisal report.
+As a seller, you won’t automatically have the appraisal report sent to you.
+You may have to request a copy of the report from the buyer or their agent.
 Once you have access to it, carefully go over the report and examine it for any potential errors.
-Look for glaring mistakes, like the square footage or number of rooms listed incorrectly.
+Look for glaring mistakes, like the square footage or the number of rooms listed incorrectly.
 Even the smallest error can shave thousands off your appraisal price, so be thorough!

-•Update your provided comparable rates: Appraisers rely on recent real estate sales to determine property values in your area.
-For instance, if a three bedroom home recently sold for $500,000 down the street, they’ll use this data to calculate the true value of your property.
+Appraisers rely on recent real estate sales to determine property values in your area.
+For instance, if a three-bedroom home recently sold for $500,000 down the street, they’ll use this data to calculate the true value of your property.
 Because of the rapidly changing nature of the real estate market, however, it can be hard for appraisers to keep up with the latest sale trends in a specific area.
 If you’re aware of local comps, collect the latest data to send along with your appeal.

-•Point out upgrades and improvements: If you’ve made any significant upgrades or improvements to your investment property, point these out to the appraiser.
-Everything from construction additions to new windows, to improved landscaping could all elevate the value of the asset.
+If you’ve made any significant upgrades or improvements to your investment property, point these out to the appraiser.
+Everything from construction additions to new windows, to improved landscaping, could all elevate the value of the asset.
 If you’ve made an improvement that doesn’t appear on the initial report, point it out.
 It’s important to keep all relevant site improvement permits—appraisers can’t consider any unpermitted improvements in the updated value of their appraisals.

-•Ask for a second opinion: Consider hiring your own appraiser to come and evaluate the property and provide you with a second opinion.
+Consider hiring your appraiser to come and evaluate the property and provide you with a second opinion.
 Another appraiser that’s more familiar with the area may provide you with a more accurate understanding of your investment property’s true value.
 Be aware, however, your buyer’s lender may not accept the valuation established by the secondary appraiser.
 Most lenders rely on contracted appraisers they have longstanding relationships with.
 It’s still a good idea to get a second opinion, to get a more factual figure of your property’s true value.

 Working with the buyer